-- These activities are influenced by current thinking about the role of language in learning.
+\These activities are influenced by current thinking about the role of language in learning.
 They are designed to help children learn through talk and active learning in small groups.
 They work best in non selective classes where children in need of language or learning support are integrated.
 They are well suited for the development of oracy.
-They provide teachers opportunities for assessment of talk. - They support differentiation by placing a high value on what children can offer to each other on a particular topic, and also give children the chance to respect each other's views and formulate shared opinions which they can disseminate to peers.
-By helping them to take ideas and abstract concepts, discuss, paraphrase and move them about physically, they help to develop thinking skills. - They give children the opportunity to participate in their own words and language in their own time without pressure.
+They provide teachers opportunities for assessment of talk.

+\They support differentiation by placing a high value on what children can offer to each other on a particular topic, and also give children the chance to respect each other's views and formulate shared opinions which they can disseminate to peers.
+By helping them to take ideas and abstract concepts, discuss, paraphrase and move them about physically, they help to develop thinking skills.

+\They give children the opportunity to participate in their own words and language in their own time without pressure.
 Many activities can be tried out in pupils' first languages and afterwards in English.
-A growing number of activities are available in more than one language, not translated, but mixed, so that you may need more than one language to complete the activity. - They encourage study skills in context, and should therefore be used with a range of appropriate information books which are preferably within reach in the classroom. - They are generally adaptable over a wide age range because children can bring their own knowledge to an activity and refer to books at an appropriate level.
-The activities work like catalysts. - All project activities were planned and developed by teachers working together, and the main reason they are disseminated is to encourage teachers to work more effectively with each other inside and outside the classroom.
+A growing number of activities are available in more than one language, not translated, but mixed, so that you may need more than one language to complete the activity.

+\They encourage study skills in context, and should therefore be used with a range of appropriate information books which are preferably within reach in the classroom.

+\They are generally adaptable over a wide age range because children can bring their own knowledge to an activity and refer to books at an appropriate level.
+The activities work like catalysts.

+\All project activities were planned and developed by teachers working together, and the main reason they are disseminated is to encourage teachers to work more effectively with each other inside and outside the classroom.
 They have made it possible for mainstream and language and learning support teachers to share an equal role in curriculum delivery.
 They should be adapted to local conditions.
 In order to help us keep pace with curriculum changes, please send any new or revised activities back to the project, so that we can add them to our lists of materials.

-Miss Brick's Knock Down, Build up Connect Four

-Instructions

-To prepare the game you need to enlarge the game board and mount it on card.
-It could be laminated and decorated.
-You need to print the knock down cards in one colour, and the build up cards in another.
-Again they could be coloured in and laminated.

-To play the game, children (two or more) with the Knock Down cards play the children with the Build Up cards.
-They shuffle their sets of cards and place them face down.
-Teams take turns to pick a card from the top and place it in a correct place on the board.
-E. g. you can place the built up tin cans or the knocked down tin cans on the words "tin cans".
-The aim of the game is to get a complete line of four similar cards vertically, horizontally or diagonally and try to stop the other team from getting four of their cards in a row.
-An easier version is to go for only three cards.

-Miss Brick's Knock Down, Build up Connect Four Board

-Sandcastle Babies Jelly Babies

-Coconuts Rabbit Hutch Sandcastle Tin Cans

-Chicken House Dog Kennel Coconuts Dog Kennel

-Tin Cans Sandcastle Chicken House Rabbit Hutch

-Jelly Babies Tin Cans Dog Kennel

-Coconuts Jelly Rabbit Hutch Chicken House

-Build up Cards

-Build up Cards

-Knock Down Cards

-Knock Down Cards
+Miss Brick Misbuilt Houses

+Here are twelve enlarged misbuilt houses for colouring in and playing pelmanism or matching pairs.
+You will of course need to print two sets of cards for a pairs activity.
+We have provided four building plots for children or their parents to misconstruct their own houses.

+You can make the pairs activity easier by printing one set of cards in a different colour from the other set or by reducing the number of pairs

+Miss Brick - Misbuilt Houses

+Miss Brick - Misbuilt Houses